SeanJA/drupal-smush.it/README.md

   * When on, you point it at a web accessible file
   * This file will replace your files (the files will still be around in the `.old` form)

+* Can smush individual images from the `Files` tab

 Usage
 ==